Preparing For a Mediation: A 10 Step Guide

+Preparing for the mediation process doesn’t need to seem so daunting.
+With these helpful steps, you can be well on your way to a successful mediation session.
 Dispute Resolution (ADR) is a system of processes designed to assist parties in resolving their disputes economically and more quickly than the traditional court system.
-Its value lies in reducing the time, cost, and uncertainty in the civil justice system.
-The key to achieving successful results in ADR is preparation.
-The following represents the basic steps for an attorney to prepare for a mediation hearing.
+Its value lies in reducing the civil justice system’s time, cost, and uncertainty.
+The key to achieving successful results in ADR is preparation before the mediation.
+The following represents the basic steps for an attorney or other parties to prepare for a mediation hearing.

 Step 1: Choose the Right ADR Process

-The various ADR processes have their good and bad points, and some are better suited to certain situations than others.
+The various ADR processes have good and bad points; some are better suited to certain situations than others.
 Here, in a nutshell, are the most common:

 • MEDIATION.
 A private, voluntary process in which an impartial person facilitates communication between the parties to promote a mutually agreeable settlement.

 • JUDICIAL SETTLEMENT CONFERENCE.
-A neutral individual, usually a retired judge, listens to an abbreviated presentation of the case and renders an advisory opinion on factual or legal issues, as well as damages.
+A neutral third party, usually a retired judge, listens to an abbreviated presentation of the case and renders an advisory opinion on factual or legal issues and damages.

 • MED/ARB.
 Parties agree to mediate with a stipulation that any issues not settled will be resolved by binding arbitration.

 • ARBITRATION.
-An adversarial process in which the disputants select a neutral third person to listen to the evidence and render an award.
-Can be either binding or non-binding, and may involve “high-low” limits.
+In an adversarial process, the disputants select a neutral third person to listen to the evidence and render an award.
+It can be binding or non-binding and may involve “high-low” limits.

 Step 2: Understand the Rules and Guidelines of the Mediation Process

-At this stage, you want to make sure that everyone understands the rules of engagement.
-By taking the lead in doing this, you will avoid problems later.
+At this stage, you want to ensure that everyone understands the rules of engagement.
+By taking the lead in this process, you will avoid problems later.

 • CONFIRM AGREEMENT TO THE HEARING AND COSTS INVOLVED.
-The written Agreement to Mediate sets forth the procedures for the hearing and who is responsible for the costs.
+The written agreement to mediate sets forth the procedures for the hearing and who is responsible for the costs.
 The agreement can be designed to fit your needs.
 However, since mediation is non-binding and can be terminated at any time, the agreement is normally flexible so that the parties can control their own destiny.
-The main components of the agreement include confidentiality, cost, and selection of the mediator.
+The main components of the agreement include confidentiality, cost, and mediator selection.

 • CONFIDENTIALITY.
-Make sure the written agreement is executed by all parties confirming the confidentiality of all information learned during the process, and that the information cannot be used later against someone in court.
+Ensure the written agreement is executed by all parties, confirming the confidentiality of all information learned during the mediation process and that the information cannot be used later against someone in court.
 (The rules of evidence in some states may not provide adequate protection).
 During the hearing, the mediator will get your permission before disclosing information you revealed in a private session to the other side.

 • FORMALITIES AND INFORMALITIES.
-Usually, a hearing is informal, although each mediator has his or her own style.
-Ask the mediator about his/her style or approach in advance of the hearing or at the beginning of the joint session.
+Usually, a hearing is informal, although each mediator has his or her style.
+Ask the mediator about his/her style or approach before the hearing or at the beginning of the joint session.
 Mediators vary in their insistence on following formal evidence rules.
-Determine what or whether the mediator has any preference in how you should present your side of the case.
-Be sure that everyone with authority to settle is present.
+Determine whether or not the mediator prefers how you should present your side of the case.
+Be sure that everyone with the authority to settle is present.

 Step 3: Create a Case Road Map